Baby Proofing Handyman | Phoenix East Valley AZ

 Stairs and Gates

-If you have stairs — and most East Valley homes do — you need gates at the top and bottom.
+If you have stairs, you need gates at top and bottom.
 Not the pressure-mount kind.
-Those are fine for doorways, but stairs demand hardware-mounted gates.
-We use heavy-duty hinged gates that bolt directly into framing or wall studs.
-Installation takes about two hours per gate including finding studs in stucco walls and drilling through tile on landings.
-The hardware is visible, it's durable, and it does not fail.
+Those work for doorways, but stairs need hardware-mounted gates bolted directly into framing or studs.
+We use heavy-duty hinged gates.
+Installation takes about two hours per gate, including finding studs in stucco walls and drilling through tile on landings.
+It's visible, durable, and doesn't fail.

 Pool Barriers

-Arizona requires pool safety barriers, and East Valley pools need to be taken seriously.
-This includes proper gating, latches that a child cannot operate, and clear sightlines.
-Some homes need additional barriers on windows or sliding glass doors that open to the pool area.
+Arizona requires pool safety barriers.
+East Valley pools need to be taken seriously.
+This includes proper gating, latches a child can't operate, and clear sightlines.
+Some homes need additional barriers on windows or sliding glass doors opening to the pool.
 This is one area where you don't cut corners and you don't DIY.

 Furniture and Television Anchoring

-Dressers, bookshelves, TVs mounted on stands — all of it needs to be anchored to wall studs.
+Dressers, bookshelves, TVs on stands.
+All need to be anchored to wall studs.
 A kid pulling on a dresser drawer can tip a 200-pound piece of furniture in seconds.
-It happens fast.
-Television falls are more common than most parents realize.
-This is straightforward work, but it has to be done correctly.
-We use L-brackets and bolts rated for the weight of the furniture, not some flimsy bracket from a big-box store.
+Television falls happen more often than parents realize.
+It's straightforward work, but it has to be done right.
+We use L-brackets and bolts rated for the actual weight, not flimsy brackets from a big-box store.

 Sharp Edges and Corners

-Granite kitchen islands, tile countertop edges, fireplace hearths — these are head-height for a standing toddler.
+Granite kitchen islands, tile countertop edges, fireplace hearths.
+These sit at head height for a standing toddler.
 We install edge guards and corner guards rated for hard impacts.
-Not the cheap foam kind that comes off in six months.
-Real corner guards that stay put.
+Real corner guards that stay put, not cheap foam that comes off in six months.

 Sliding Glass Doors

-East Valley homes have a lot of sliding glass doors leading to patios and pools.
-Kids wedge their fingers into frame gaps.
-They pull on handles.
+East Valley homes have plenty of sliding glass doors leading to patios and pools.
+Kids wedge fingers into frame gaps and pull on handles.
 Doors slide open unexpectedly.
 We install safety bars, locks that require two-handed operation, and guards on the track to prevent pinch injuries.

 Practical Tips for Baby Proofing Your East Valley Home

-• Walk through your home on your hands and knees.
+- Walk through your home on your hands and knees.
 Seriously.
-You'll spot hazards you never noticed standing up.
+You'll see hazards standing up never showed you.

-• Test every gate and barrier yourself — push hard, shake it, try to open it.
-If you can do it with force, a determined kid can too.
+- Test every gate and barrier yourself.
+Push hard.
+Shake it.
+Try to open it.
+If you can force it, a determined kid can too.

-• Inspect all baby proofing hardware every month, especially edge guards and adhesive products in the summer heat.
+- Inspect all baby proofing hardware every month, especially edge guards and adhesive products in summer heat.

 How The Toolbox Pro Handles Baby Proofing

-We start with a walk-through of your home.
-We look at your layout, your materials, your specific hazards.
+We start with a walk-through.
+We look at your layout, materials, specific hazards.
 We ask about your kids' ages and habits.
 A two-year-old who climbs needs different protection than an infant who crawls.
-We develop a list of what needs to be done, explain the options, give you a clear timeline and price.
+We develop a list of what needs work, explain options, give you a clear timeline and price.

 Then we install it right.
 We find studs in stucco walls.
 We use the correct fasteners for your wall type.
 We test everything before we leave.
 We don't come back three months later to re-tighten loose bolts because we undersized the hardware the first time.

-Most baby proofing jobs in East Valley homes take between one and three days depending on the size of the home and the scope of work.
+Most baby proofing jobs in East Valley homes take one to three days depending on home size and scope.
 We can usually schedule within a week.

 Frequently Asked Questions